DavidChako/attract/src/main/resources/readme.txt

-Momentum also has a geometric aspect, requiring volume in which to reside, plus at least four directions of travel outward in order to project volumetrically.
+Momentum also has a geometric aspect, requiring volume in which to reside, plus at least four directions of travel outward in order to project outward, motion being movement away from current location.

 Four is the minimum number of whole number variables required to describe quantized volumetric extent and motion of a center of momentum.